-A Montreal church landscape and a church architecture that evolved during the last 375 years and that gave rise to many beautiful church building designs.
+A Montreal church landscape and a church architecture that evolved during the last 375 years (since 1642 actually) and that gave rise to many beautiful and architectural church building designs we still cherish.

-Church bells that still dutifully announce Catholic church services and religious artwork such as church stained glass windows and church sculptures to illustrate our catholic church beliefs.
+Church bells that still dutifully announce Catholic church services and religious artwork such as church stained glass windows and church sculptures to illustrate our catholic church beliefs and ancestry.

 Christianity is the religion of those who believe in Jesus-Christ, the son of God and the Messiah of the Old Testament.
 Christians are either Catholic, Baptist, Methodist, Lutheran, Presbyterian or Protestant.